-Each specifications division must be a separate PDF file and all pages contained in each PDF file must have the same physical size (height, width).
+In addition to one combined file, each specifications division must be a separate PDF file and all pages contained in each PDF file must have the same physical size (height, width).
 The drawings and specifications index must also be a separate PDF file.
 If there are other documents that are part of the Specifications (e.g. Appendix or other) these are to be separate PDF files as well.